OneDrive/onedrive-api-docs/docs/rest-api/api/listitemversion_get.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+title: Get a previous version of a list item - SharePoint API
+---
-# Get a ListItemVersion resource
+# Get a ListItemVersion resource (preview)

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Retrieve the metadata for a specific version of a [ListItem](../resources/listitem.md).